robotlabvn/robotlabvn.github.io/_posts/2020-07-31-How-to-build-a-C++-project-with-CMake.md

 To build a C++ project with CMake, you can follow these general steps:

-- 1. **Install CMake**: Install CMake on your computer.
+- Step 1. **Install CMake**: Install CMake on your computer.
 You can download the installer from the official website or use package managers like apt-get on Ubuntu[1](https://ncona.com/2019/03/building-a-cpp-project-with-cmake/), [2](https://vnav.mit.edu/labs/lab1/cmake.html).

 ```
 sudo apt-get install cmake
 ```
-- 2. **Create a CMakeLists.txt file**: Create a CMakeLists.txt file in the root directory of your project.
+- Step 2. **Create a CMakeLists.txt file**: Create a CMakeLists.txt file in the root directory of your project.
 This file contains the instructions for building your project.
 It specifies the minimum version of CMake required, the project name, and any subdirectories or libraries that need to be included[1](https://ncona.com/2019/03/building-a-cpp-project-with-cmake/)

+CMakeLists.txt
+{:.filename}
 ```
 # Add CmakeList version
 cmake_minimum_required(VERSION 2.8)